splunk/public-o11y-docs/gdi/get-data-in/application/java/troubleshooting/common-java-troubleshooting.rst

 To troubleshoot the lack of connectivity between Jaeger and Splunk Observability Cloud, try the following steps:

-1. Make sure that ``otel.exporter.jaeger.endpoint`` points to a Smart Agent or OpenTelemetry Collector instance, or to the Splunk Ingest URL.
+1. Make sure that ``otel.exporter.jaeger.endpoint`` points to an OpenTelemetry Collector (or Smart Agent, now deprecated) instance, or to the Splunk Ingest URL.
 See :new-page:`Send data measurements <https://dev.splunk.com/observability/docs/apibasics/send_data_basics#Send-data-measurements>` in the Splunk Developer documentation.
-2. Check that the Smart Agent or the OTel Collector instance is configured and running.
+2. Check that the OpenTelemetry Collector (or Smart Agent) instance is configured and running.
 3. Check that the Jaeger Thrift HTTP receiver is enabled and plugged into the traces pipeline.
 See :ref:`otel-exposed-endpoints`.
 4. Check that the endpoint is correct.
-The Smart Agent and OpenTelemetry Collector use different ports and paths by default.
+The OpenTelemetry Collector (or Smart Agent) use different ports and paths by default.
 For the Jaeger receiver, the Smart Agent uses ``http://<host>:9080/v1/trace``, while the OTel Collector uses ``http://<host>:14268/api/traces``.

 401 error when sending spans
 --------------------------------------------------------